 The most significant among all the clothing of this period is the fabric high ruff.
 This type of ruff was a very dominant fashion, and a limited number of dresses and costumes are still manufactured using this kind of ruff.

-- Hose: Probably the first ever trouser, the hose is a tight-fitting pant.
-Later on, the hose was replaced by clothing such as breeches and stockings.
+Probably the first ever trouser, the hose is a tight-fitting pant.